SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 > For this chapter, you will need a local instance of SonarQube.
 If you don't have a SonarQube platform installed on your machine, now is time to download its latest version from [HERE](https://www.sonarqube.org/downloads/)!
 >

 At this point, we've completed the implementation of a first custom rule and registered it into the custom plugin.
-The last remaining step is to test it directly with the SonarQube platform and try to analyse a project!
+The last remaining step is to test it directly with the SonarQube platform and try to analyze a project!

-Start by building the project using maven:
+Start by building the project using maven.
+Note that here we are using the self-contained `pom` file targeting SonarQube `8.7`.
+If you renamed it into `pom.xml`, remove the `-f pom_SQ_8_7.xml` part of the following command):

 ```
 $ pwd
-/home/gandalf/workspace/java-custom-rules-template
+/home/gandalf/workspace/sonar-java/docs/java-custom-rules-example

-$ mvn clean install
+$ mvn clean install -f pom_SQ_8.7.xml
 [INFO] Scanning for projects...
 [INFO]
 [INFO] ------------------------------------------------------------------------
-[INFO] Building Java Custom Rules - Template 1.0-SNAPSHOT
+[INFO] Building SonarQube Java :: Documentation :: Custom Rules Example 1.0.0-SNAPSHOT
 [INFO] ------------------------------------------------------------------------

 ...